 Our sages and seers have knew the secrets of using all the five elements of this universe and their special characteristics and influences such as the magnetic field, gravitational effect etc. of Earth, the galaxy in the sky, the directions and velocity of the winds, light and heat of the SUN including the effects of its Ultra-Violet and Infra-Red rays, the volume and intensity of rainfall etc. for the advantage of the mankind in suitably planning and constructing buildings for dwelling, prayer, entertainment , education , working , production and other purposes .

 Studies show that our surrounding environments have an impact on how we feel.
 If you have trouble sleeping at home or if you have trouble concentrating at work, the surrounding environment could be the cause of your problem.
 If you are a medical professional, the design of your waiting room could contribute to patient distress and stress.
 If you run a hotel or spa, its decor, no matter how expensive, may be aloof, too neutral, or uninviting.
-If you run a yoga studio, its design may work against centering oneself and diminish the benefits of yoga.
+If you run a yoga studio, its design may work against centring oneself and diminish the benefits of yoga.
 Vaastu Living designs and creates environments that connect to our needs--spaces that are also easy on the eye.
 We are committed to humanizing space, and Vaastu, the first design science to use the human body as its guiding force, shows us the way.

 Man is the subject, object and the cause of architecture.
 He perceives and conceives architecture in relation to his experience of himself with the surrounding world.
 Through art of design, he alters and moulds the elements of natural environment.
 Out of the nine planets, our planet has life because of the presence of five elements.
 Earth and Water have limited and localized availability for the human habitat and growth.
 They form apparent and fundamental choice makers in the location and the physical form of architecture and habitat.
-Sun, Air and Space are universally available and can be molded to human needs by the act of design.
+Sun, Air and Space are universally available and can be moulded to human needs by the act of design.

-Relevance of Vaastu Shastra is being increasingly used as a tool to analyze the role of a building in the health and fortunes of its inhabitants.
+Relevance of Vaastu Shastra is being increasingly used as a tool to analyse the role of a building in the health and fortunes of its inhabitants.
 The scientific basis of Vaastu, in terms of energy is understood now than ever before.

-Our expert Vaastu consultants have in depth knowledge of traditional techniques for creating well being in the build space.
+Our expert Vaastu consultants have in depth knowledge of traditional techniques for creating wellbeing in the build space.
 Snippets of our research are as follows:

 - The central courtyard: The central court coincides with the resting Vaastu purusha’s central body composed of lung, heart and stomach.
 Physically this part (of the building) offers the heart nexus or feeling center, the lung or praana center, the stomach or digestive center, and the nabhi or creative center .